-Potential web design clients may be new to understanding how the website design process works.
+Do your potential web design clients understand how the website design process works?
 Educating clients on your web design process is a great chance to demonstrate your expertise, credibility, and authority in providing websites that get results.
 In this post, we’ll break down the website design process into 6 steps.

 The 6 Steps of the Website Design Process

 Quality web design is much more than building a website, and having a step-by-step approach to web design projects shows all the work and skill involved in developing a successful online presence.
 Maybe you’ve never thought about your approach to the web design process in these terms, but maybe the outline in this post can help shape your own.

 Take these 6 steps, create a special page on your freelance website, and point new clients to your web design process.
 Most clients will prefer a clear, actionable plan for their web design project, and clarifying your website design process will help with communication throughout the project, ultimately leading to happier clients–and less work (and headaches) for you.

 It’s impossible to complete a successful website design process without first knowing what the goals of the project are.